 The museum’s collection of railroad equipment is displayed on the grounds, next to an active railroad yard where rail-fans can observe daily operations and traffic of the BNSF and Amtrak.
-The beautiful Santa Fe Gardens, Whistlestop Playground, and Temple Visitor Center are also nearby.
+The beautiful Santa Fe Gardens, and Whistlestop Playground, are also nearby.

 MissionThe Temple Railroad and Heritage Museum inspires visitors to discover our rich railroad heritage and the history that shaped our community in the past and today.

 VisionThe vision of the Temple Railroad and Heritage Museum is to be the educational destination for our community to explore its past and present and to serve as a national research resource for the history of the Santa Fe Railroad and the railroads of Texas.

 Guiding ValuesThe Temple Railroad and Heritage Museum aspires to these values:

 - Education: We put education at the core of our museum and seek to engage our audience in learning opportunities that are enriching, enjoyable, and authentic.